 These Baked Apple Cider Donut Holes were actually requested by a reader earlier this year.
 I loved the idea so I jotted it down in my little book of notes and held onto the idea until fall was finally here.
 I’m so glad I held onto this recipe idea too because this may be one of my favorite baked donut hole/donut recipes to date.

-Along with the dry ingredients in this recipe, I also incorporated some cinnamon, nutmeg, and cloves.
-All three spices pair wonderfully with the apple cider flavor in these donut holes.
+- Cinnamon, nutmeg, & ground cloves: All three spices pair wonderfully with the apple cider flavor in these donut holes.
 Plus, a little extra spice never hurts.

-There’s also some plain Greek yogurt (you may also use sour cream) and brown sugar in these donut holes for extra moisture.
-My trick to keep desserts from drying out (the worst!) is to incorporate some Greek yogurt or sour cream along with brown sugar whenever I can.
-Although baked donut holes and donuts are best eaten the same day, these still taste wonderful on day two.
+- Greek yogurt: My trick to keep desserts from drying out (the worst!) is to incorporate some Greek yogurt or sour cream whenever I can.

 For the coating, you can either use cinnamon and sugar or an apple cider glaze on these donuts.
 I personally love both and couldn’t choose which one I liked best.
 Both taste wonderful on the donut holes and donuts, but the apple cider glaze does add more cider flavor if that’s what you’re looking for.